I-S-G-7/I-S-G-7/Readme.md

 ## 🚀 About Me

-A problem-solver at heart with a toolkit that ranges from x86 Assembly to Dart & Flutter.
+A problem-solver at heart.
 My journey is driven by curiosity: how does a scheduler handle tasks?
 How does a database store notes efficiently?
 How can AI assist in robotics?

 My recent work includes developing Talk_At_FCIT, a real-time collaboration platform, and deep-diving into Systems Programming by building custom kernel logs.
 I’m always looking for the next 'impossible' challenge to solve with elegant, optimized code.